TUTO Cylindrical Metal Tea Box to Personalize

 - To decorate 1 medium-sized cylindrical tea box, you will need to cut : 2 strips, one 27cm wide by 3.2cm high and the other 27cm wide by 7.8cm high as well as a circle approximately 10cm in diameter.

-- To decorate 1 cylindrical tea box small size , you will need to cut : 2 strips, one 21cm wide by 2.3cm high and the other 21cm wide by 8.6cm high as well as a circle of approximately 7.4cm in diameter. - A cutter or a pair of precision scissors,
+- To decorate 1 cylindrical tea box of small size , you will need to cut : 2 strips, one 21cm wide by 2.3cm high and the other 21cm wide by 8.6cm high as well as a circle approximately 7.4cm in diameter. - A cutter or a pair of precision scissors,

-- a cutting rule ,
+- a cutting ruler ,

 - white vinyl glue ,